luccalino/h4ss_strava/README.md

 This repo is the working folder for the course assignment from Wan Ri Ho and Lucca Zachmann.

 # Project idea
-- :white_check_mark: Get data from the Strava API
+- Get data from the Strava API :white_check_mark:
-- :white_check_mark: Build simple shiny app to visualise spatial tracks
+- :white_check_mark: Build simple shiny app to visualise spatial tracks :white_check_mark:
-- :x: Publish the app and let loggers use it (not yet achieved)
+- Publish the app and let loggers use it (:x: not yet achieved)

 # Requirements (user-side)
 A Strava API needs to be set up prior to using the app.